azurvii/misc/README.md

 # misc
-A collection of miscellanic code
+A collection of miscellaneous code